Try431/MIDI-part-splitter/README.md

 - [x] Create emphasized MIDI files
 - [x] Set emphasized track to a different MIDI instrument
 - [x] Create .mp3 files from MIDI files
+- [ ] Build a GUI for using the tool

 ## How to use